IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

     - `SECRET_KEY`, `ALGORITHM`: Used for signing JWTs.
     - `CORS_ORIGINS`: A comma-separated list of allowed origins for CORS.
     - `CELERY_BROKER_URL`, `CELERY_RESULT_BACKEND`, `TENANTRA_ENABLE_NOTIFICATIONS_WORKER`, `TENANTRA_ENABLE_MODULE_SCHEDULER`, `TENANTRA_SCHEDULER_INTERVAL`: Control the Celery worker/beat topology and cadence.
+    - `TENANTRA_PUBLIC_APP_URL`: The base URL used inside transactional e-mails (password resets, verification links, join-request approvals).
+Defaults to `http://localhost:5173` for developer builds.
+Pair it with `TENANTRA_VERIFY_TOKEN_HOURS` to adjust how long verification links remain valid (48 hours by default).

 ### 3.5 Core Module: Security, Authentication, and Authorization
 This module forms the security foundation of the Tenantra backend.
 It is responsible for password management, JWT-based access tokens, refresh token lifecycle, data encryption, and route-level protection.